avrvenkatesa/multi-project-tracker/replit.md

 The backend is a RESTful API built with Express.js, utilizing a PostgreSQL database via Drizzle ORM.
 It employs a layered architecture with security middleware (Helmet, CORS, rate limiting), JWT authentication with httpOnly cookie-based session management, and a 6-tier RBAC system for granular permissions.
 Joi is used for request validation, and bcryptjs for password hashing.

 ### Data Management
-A PostgreSQL database, managed by Drizzle ORM, stores core entities such as Users, Projects, Issues, Action Items, and Meeting Transcripts.
-It also handles relationships (including AI-generated), AI-specific data (Status Update Review Queue, AI analysis audit trail), collaboration data (comments, mention notifications), and user preferences.
+A PostgreSQL database stores core entities such as Users, Projects, Issues, Action Items, Meeting Transcripts, and the Risk Register.
+It also handles relationships (including AI-generated), AI-specific data (Status Update Review Queue, AI analysis audit trail), collaboration data (comments, mention notifications), user preferences, and comprehensive risk management with automatic risk scoring and tracking.

 ### Request Handling
 Express.js handles requests, incorporating `express-rate-limit` for API protection and comprehensive error handling.
 It supports JSON and URL-encoded data parsing.